Loading Events

 Learning Objectives:

-2. Using role-play and discussion activities, increase knowledge of how to implement CBT/MI interventions into real life practice.
+• Using role-play and discussion activities, describe how to implement CBT/MI interventions into real life practice.

 Agenda: